-Each participant is entitled to exercise voting rights attributable to the shares allocated to his or her account.
+Each participant is entitled to exercise voting rights with respect to the shares allocated to their account.
 Participant votes are tabulated by the transfer agent and communicated to the Trustee.
 The Trustee generally is required to vote any allocated shares for which instructions have not been given by a participant in the same proportion for which the Trustee received participant direction.